AngeloAscione/leetcode-java/README.md

 # Java Data Structures & Algorithms Lab 🚀

 A comprehensive repository dedicated to mastering algorithms and data structures for Big Tech interviews (Google, AWS, Qualcomm).
-This project tracks my transition from a specialized Security Engineer to a world-class problem solver, bridging the gap between professional experience and academic excellence.
+This project tracks my progress through the journey of problem solving.

 ## 🎯 Objective
-The goal is to move beyond "stagnant" comfort by refining logic, mastering Java's core implementations, and internalizing algorithmic patterns through consistent practice.
+The goal is to mastering Java's core implementations, and internalizing algorithmic patterns through consistent practice.

 ## 🏗 Repository Structure
 The repository is organized by technical categories, further divided by difficulty to ensure a progressive learning curve: